behnamrhp/golang-rss-aggregator/readme.md

   - [Start project](#start-project)

 ## Overview
-Go RSS Aggregator is a small project designed to allow users to manage their own RSS feeds.
+Go RSS Aggregator is a small training project designed to allow users to manage their own RSS feeds.
 Users can create feeds, follow them, and receive the latest posts scraped repeatedly in each minuets, from these sources.

 The application is powered by REST APIs, which provide the following functionality for managing users and their RSS feeds.